kdoore/1335GitBook/buttons_as_objects.md

 #Buttons as Objects

-In the previous section, we discussed buttons in terms of features like: structure, function, and behaviors.
-Then we wrote code to implement these features, and this code is what turned a simple geometric shape into a user-interface element.
-How is a button different than a rectangle?
-A button is different than a rectangle only when we write the code to make it different.
-It is not difficult to imagine our program's buttons as objects because we all have experience using physical buttons in our daily routines, and we have an intuitive understanding of how buttons operate.
+In the previous sections, we discussed buttons in terms of features

 Physical Objects
 ================